sictweb/bti425-2020/graded-work/assign2.md

 > Note - Above, you have already deployed the web API to Heroku and Atlas.

-[Follow the guidance in the course notes](/notes/react-heroku-deploy), and deploy the Angular app to a new Heroku app.
+[Follow the guidance in the course notes](/notes/angular-heroku-deploy), and deploy the Angular app to a new Heroku app.

 > Remember to do as noted above...
-> Update your home page component to include two standard HTML hyperlinks:
+> Update your app's home page component to include two standard HTML hyperlinks:
 > 1. One is the URL to your Heroku-hosted (Angular) app
 > 2. The other is the URL to your Heroku-hosted (MEN) web service